ZenNotes

 Shift+Mod+N

-New Quick Note Create a quick capture note and focus its title.
+New Quick Note Create a quick capture note in the main window and focus its title.

 Mod+,